cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 A proposal can contain any number of messages defined on the current blockchain.

 For this tutorial, continue with your example of an association.
-The treasurer, Bob, wants to send money to a third party to pay the bills, and so creates a `proposal.json`:
+The treasurer, Bob, wants to send money to a third party to pay the bills, and so creates a `proposal.json` and a `proposal_metadata.json` (as proposal metadata should be off-chain):

 ```json
 {